BaiGeiQiShi/Mop/README.md

 python3 start_debloat_debopm.py

 # 6.Run the ablation experiment
-python3 start_debloat-s12.py  #Moss-s1,2
+python3 start_debloat-s12.py  #Mop-s1,2
-python3 start_debloat-s13.py  #Moss-s1,3
+python3 start_debloat-s13.py  #Mop-s1,3
-python3 start_debloat-s23.py  #Moss-s2,3
+python3 start_debloat-s23.py  #Mop-s2,3

 ## To debloat PostgreSQL, you need to use this following command instead.
 Since PostgreSQL can only be executed under the postgresql user, we created a separate copy of PostgreSQL in the root directory to facilitate file permission modifications.
 # 1.Change the directory to debloat
 cd /postgresql-12.14

-# 2.Run Moss without must-handle inputs
+# 2.Run Mop without must-handle inputs
 ./start_debloat

-# 3.Run Moss with must-handle inputs
+# 3.Run Mop with must-handle inputs
 ./start_debloat_must

 # 4.Run Debop